As required by the General Data Protection Regulation

 Anyone who you may have asked us to deal with.

-It is possible some of these organisations may transfer your data overseas and this may mean it may not be as secure as in the UK (e.g. a foreign government may forcibly access data), but our contracts with them require that they provide the same level of protection as we do.
+It is possible some of these organisations may transfer your data overseas and this may mean it may not be as secure as in the UK (e.g., a foreign government may forcibly access data), but our contracts with them require that they provide the same level of protection as we do.

 How long we keep your information

 We only keep information about you if necessary for reasons as outlined above.
-Normally, we will delete it by 14 months after you have requested a quotation but not arranged cover, or 7 years after any insurance you have arranged has expired (in case any claim or legal action arises).
+Normally, we will delete it by 3 years after you have requested a quotation but not arranged cover, or 7 years after any insurance you have arranged has expired (in case any claim or legal action arises).

 Other persons involved with your contract

-If you provide personal data about another person (such as a named rider covered by your insurance, a loan guarantor, or a passenger injured in an accident), it is your responsibility to ensure you have their agreement to do so and, to inform them of all relevant matters relating to their data, to the terms of any insurance and loan arranged.
+If you provide personal data about another person (such as a named rider covered by your insurance, a loan holder, or a passenger injured in an accident), it is your responsibility to ensure you have their agreement to do so and, to inform them of all relevant matters relating to their data, to the terms of any insurance and loan arranged.
 Or you may arrange for them to contact us.

 Computer-based decisions